 The Procession is funded almost entirely by donations from individuals and small local businesses.
 Ghost Buskers (formerly known as Hungry Ghost) — the official All Souls Street Busking Fundraising crew — will be busking at the gathering point, along the Procession, and at the Finale grounds.
 They’ll have pedicabs, bullhorns, and signs to identify them.
 Please donate whatever you can to help support the Procession–and better yet, please donate ahead of time online!
 People-powered.
 People-owned.
 Donate today and keep it that way!

 Health & Safety

 We walk starting at 6:00.
-The route is about 1.5 miles and we walk slowly.
+The route is almost 1.5 miles and we walk slowly.
 You will be walking in city streets and in an unfinished dirt lot.
 So wear comfy shoes, bring water and a flashlight, and plan for your needs accordingly.
 Consider starting further along the route if you need to.

 Please keep an eye out for each other!
 Look out for floats, stilt walkers, and other people who will need a little extra space to be safe and help make sure that they get it.

 There are port-a-potties at the gathering and Finale sites along with restrooms in the Mercado San Agustin.

 If you are not walking in the Procession, but are watching from the sidewalk, please stay on the curb as the Procession approaches you.
 Once the Urn & taiko drums pass, feel free to step in and join the Procession.